Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

-For scenarios where the main thread framerate outpaces the audio framerate slightly, but sampling consumes a large amount of time, it may instead be preferred to begin sampling an audio frame earlier than normal.
+For scenarios where the main thread framerate outpaces the audio framerate slightly, but sampling consumes a large amount of time, it may instead be preferred to begin sampling an audio frame or two early.
 Setting *Lookahead Audio Frames* to a value of 1 or greater will accomplish this.
 While this increases audio latency, it does not introduce a performance cost.

 ### Optimizing Clips for Performance